 In 2013, Ellie joined Club Wandsworth.

-Roll on 5 years to December 2018, Ellie’s mum has noticed significant positive changes.
+Ellie’s mum has noticed significant positive changes.
 “Since attending the weekly club, Ellie is more willing to try new sports and becomes more confident especially when she realises that she can participate in an activity rather than just watch.
 Club Wandsworth is an absolute life line for us and Ellie.The coaches and volunteers are amazing at adapting everything for Ellie and the other club members in a bespoke way, rather than just a preconception of what Ellie should be able to do according to her labels.”

 Being part of Club Wandsworth also means Ellie is able to attend larger Community Club events during busy holiday periods, a time when she often feels much more anxious.
 “The sports events like the annual Summer Festival and ClubGames are also amazing.
 Ellie will often refuse to leave the house during the busy school holidays, so it means she gets to go and be with other people that understand her and we get a break.”